Bradford-Miller/s79-simulator/README.md

 ------------ | -----------
-from-displacement | added to *val* to support their &val-displacement-to-exp-displacement u-op from-frame | added to *val* to support their &val-frame-to-exp-frame u-op from-type | added to *exp* to support dispatch-on-exp-allowing-interrupts not-mark-bit | added to *bus* to allow direct detection of this state.
+from-displacement | added to *val* to support their &val-displacement-to-exp-displacement u-op from-frame | added to *val* to support their &val-frame-to-exp-frame u-op from-type | added to *exp* to support dispatch-on-exp-allowing-interrupts.
+Note that from-type will shift the bits into the low order bits suitable for loading directly into the micro-pc; this may change to something more distinguished in the future so the library knows to specify a multiplexor. not-mark-bit | added to *bus* to allow direct detection of this state.
 I'm sure inverters are cheap even on an FPGA, but I need some way to actually force the issue (so this may change in the future). mark! unmark! | controls added to bus to set the appropriate bits (set/unset the mark-bit) type! pointer! | controls added to bus to set the appropriate bits (set/unset the type-not-pointer bit)